mimiro-io/.github/README.md

       name : "my-app"
 ```

-### Skip IRSA or Docker ECR
+### Skip IRSA or Docker (ECR) Jobs

 By default all the jobs in this workflow are executed.
-In case you wish to skip any or all of the jobs, it can be done by providing `true` to `skip_irsa` and/or `skip_ecr` when calling to this common workflow.
+In case you wish to skip any or all of the jobs, it can be done by providing `true` to `skip_irsa` and/or `skip_docker` when calling to this common workflow.

 Example usage: